Max Heinritz > Posts

 Constraints narrow the decision space, crowding out value conflicts by replacing them with more urgent shared demands.
 Parenting is the clearest example.
 Two people who disagree about how to spend surplus time or money may never feel that friction while raising children, because parenting dominates every decision.
 Remove the shared project – the children leave – and the misalignments surface.
 Empty-nest divorces are often less about values changing than about constraints lifting.

 But constraints do something else: they create the conditions under which relationships can become valuable.
-The shared project of parenting doesn’t just mask incompatibility – it creates interdependence and shared purpose that can become valuable in itself.
 When the constraint lifts, what determines whether the relationship survives isn’t only whether the underlying values were compatible all along.
 It’s whether the relationship itself became valuable enough during those constrained years that both people are willing to renegotiate how they spend their time and money, rather than simply discovering they wanted different things.

 Buffers

 Buffers do the opposite of constraints: they absorb value differences so the tradeoff never arises.
 Technology is one kind of buffer.
 A generation ago, one person sleeping hot and the other cold was a nightly negotiation.
 Today, a dual-zone mattress pad eliminates the conflict entirely.
-The values haven’t changed, but the friction has vanished.
-Money is another.
+Money is another kind of buffer.
 One partner wants to live in a city; the other wants their children to have access to top-tier schools.
 With enough income, private school resolves it.
 Take away the financial buffer, and the same couple faces a genuine collision – urban life vs educational priority, with no way to have both.

 Clarity as a practice